ria-19/ria-19/README.md

 I'm learning to build systems that **work reliably in production, not just in controlled environments.**

 Key principles I'm developing:
-- **Data quality matters more than model complexity** — Spent 3 days debugging clustering, root cause was outliers
+- **Data quality matters more than model complexity** — Spent 3 days debugging clustering; the root cause was outliers
 - **Business metrics ≠ ML metrics** — High accuracy doesn't mean stakeholders can act on it
 - **Production ≠ Notebook** — 10-min notebook code → 5-sec production API requires different thinking
 - **Failure modes matter** — Understanding when models break is more valuable than perfect accuracy on test sets